Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your personal needs and preferences

-Local treatments remove, destroy, or control the cancer cells in one certain area.
+Local treatments.
+These remove, destroy, or control cancer cells in one area of the body.
 Surgery and radiation are local treatments.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR